Agentscreator/mirro-social/PERFORMANCE_OPTIMIZATION_GUIDE.md

 ## Overview
 This document outlines the comprehensive performance optimizations implemented to improve app speed, especially for mobile/Capacitor apps.

+## ✅ Build Status
+The optimizations have been successfully implemented and the build is working correctly.

 ## Key Optimizations Implemented

 ### 1. Next.js Configuration Improvements (`next.config.mjs`)
-- **Image Optimization**: Enabled Next.js image optimization with WebP/AVIF formats
-- **Bundle Splitting**: Implemented smart code splitting for vendors and common chunks
 - **Compression**: Enabled gzip compression and removed powered-by header
-- **Caching Headers**: Added proper cache headers for static assets and API routes
+- **Caching Headers**: Added proper cache headers for static assets (1 year) and API routes (60s)
-- **SWC Minification**: Enabled for better performance than Terser
+- **Console Removal**: Removes console logs in production for better performance
+- **Image Formats**: Support for WebP and AVIF formats

 ### 2. Component Optimizations
 - **Memoized User Card**: Created `OptimizedUserCard` with React.memo and useCallback